ashalmawia/coriolan-android/PRIVACY.md

 This app is fully offline.
 All the data user provide to it is stored on the user's device. <br>
 It is not synced to any kind of online storage.
 Thus, the user has full control over it.

+**Coriolan does not collect this data as the data does not leave user's device.**

 _This might change in the future, but will always remain optional and under user's control._

 ### Exporting data

 Coriolan can export user-generated data (such as exproted decks or backups). <br> This is optional and the user has full control over when and where it is exported and stored.

+Currently, Coriolan has no integrations to share the exported data, thus, it is not collected by the app.

 ### Person-identifiable information